Environmental Knowledge of Native Peoples Focus Area

 ENST 391 Environment Montana: From Anaconda to Zortman: Offered Spring.
 This course will examine the land, people and places of Montana viewed through the lens of environmental change.
 We will be integrating different perspectives in an effort to understand the historical background of contemporary environmental issues in Montana, through a combination of lectures, readings, focused in-class discussions, and writing assignments.

 ENST 410 Traditional Environmental Knowledge of Native Peoples: Offered Spring, every other year.
 An examination of environmental knowledge of Native Americans and their relationship with nature to provide a foundation for understanding contemporary environmental issues within Native American communities.
 The course explores how Native peoples found meaning within nature, ethical and religious ideas about nature and how nature helped shape their reality.

-ENST 510 Environmental Issues of Native American Communities: Offered Spring, every other year.
+ENST 510 Environmental Issues of Native American Communities: Offered Spring.
 This course is a graduate readings course that will provide a historical overview of federal attitudes and policies toward Native Americans in North America and the environmental issues engendered from these policies, focusing on specific topics: pre-contact America, land ownership and stewardship, water rights, and natural resource development.

-ENST 396/595 Supervised Internship -- Ethnobotany: Offered Fall.
+ENST 396/595 Supervised Internship: Native Plant Stewardship and Ethnobotany: Offered Fall & Spring.
 Interns will work on campus learning about Native plants, ethnobotany, invasive species, landscaping and restoring natural areas, in collaboration with UM's Manager of Natural Areas, Marilyn Marler.
 Students will meet once a week with instructors, plus work 6 hours per week on a project on campus.